top of page

 There were 57 deaths during the 2021-22 season and 53 catastrophic accidents causing paralysis, loss of a limb, or serious head injuries in 2022-23 in addition to all other sprains and broken bones.
 The effects of these devastating injuries to the victims and the people around them are told in the stories at the bottom of this page.
-Safety is a problem on the slopes that technology and a new approach to instruction fix.
+Safety is a growing concern, but if a serious accident has impacted you or one or someone you know it is a top priority that has made some people quit skiing.
+The good news is safety can be improved with technology and a new approach to instruction.
+Safety can become a competitive advantage rather than a liability.

 Technology

-People are using apps to track their vertical feet, maximum speed, and in some cases to earn pins to beat their friends, or move higher on a leaderboard.
-What resorts see as fun gamification is making the slopes more dangerous and exposing then to greater risk.
+Skiers are using apps to track their vertical feet, maximum speed, and in some cases to earn pins, or move higher on a leaderboard.
+What resorts see as fun gamification is making the slopes more dangerous and exposing them to greater risk.
+Add to that many who are under the influence of alcohol or drugs and the danger is even greater.

 Speed